rtiwari6-stats/RMetropolisHastings/README.md

 Metropolis-Hastings (M-H) algorithm is a markov chain based approach that provides a way to generate samples from a distribution from which direct sampling is difficult.
-It does this by simulating samples from a different distribution from which direct sampling is easier and accepting those samples with a probability.
+It does this by simulating samples from a different distribution from which direct sampling is easier, and accepting those samples with a probability.
 We will build a R package that implements the M-H algorithm.
 Our package offers support for univariate and multivariate sampling using the M-H algorithm.